QCrBox/QCrBox/docs/tutorials/wrap_python_command.md

-# Wrap a Python module and expose functionality to run within QCrBox
+# Wrapping a Python module and exposing functionality to run within QCrBox

 This guide walks you through the process of encapsulating a Python module within a QCrBox container.
 Specifically, we'll focus on a module that queries the [Crystallographic Open Database (COD)](https://www.crystallography.net/cod/) for structures with similar elements and unit cell parameters.
 Our goal is to make this module's functionality accessible within a QCrBox container.